kdbanman/gump/README.md

 than the Processing visual environment.
 The goal is to create a good serialization for a gump environment so that seeds may be made visually and intuitively in Processing, saved to a file, and processed by the cGump library.

-### Public Abominations

-My lack of experience at the time shows, so I published this as an example of some bad practices:

-- Laziness-motivated global variables
-- Little and/or meaningless commenting
-- Unnecessary abstraction in places, not enough in others
-- Inconsisent variable naming

-Additionally, I do like the idea that underlies it.
-The automata ruleset exhibits some pretty interesting characteristics with some experimentation.

-`#TODO cubic tendencies`
-`#TODO population graphs`